eclipse/kiso-testing/docs/advanced_usage/how_to_auxiliary.rst

       super().__init__()

-See bellow for an example of its yaml config file:
+See below for an example of its yaml config file:

 .. code:: python